mattolson/mattolson.github.com/source/blog/2012-10-15-collaborative-consumption-and-the-emerging-reputation-currency.markdown

 you&rsquo;re interested in this subject, or have ideas about how to further the sharing economy in Chico, or anywhere else for that matter, [send me an email](http://mattolson.com/contact)&mdash;I&rsquo;d love to talk to you.

-_This essay was printed in the October 15, 2012 issue of [The Synthesis](http://synthesisweekly.com/sharing-is-caring-collaborative-consumption-and-the-emerging-reputation-currency/)._